matigremlik/tria-vitis-platforms/README.md

 # Important Info
 Based on Tria Vitis Platforms original BSP availible here: https://github.com/AlbertaBeef/tria-vitis-platforms/tree/2024.2 Fixes a fair few issues present in the Ultra96 build paths due to depreciation and version incompatibility.
 Also by default includes 4 extra overlays that have an DPU and various HLS pre-processing kernels included.

+Report om the work contained within and on the background, availible at: [View the PDF](Report.pdf)

 Running (petalinux24) petalinux-build in u96v2/petalinux will create a distro with all the overlays included.
 Generate the SD Card as below.

 To change between overlays, run the following on the u96v2: